mgechev/blog.mgechev.com/content/post/2017-12-28-career-development-open-source-get-started.md

 There are millions of open source projects out there.
 Thousands of them are very high quality and they are on a variety of topics - starting from simple documents with collections of useful resources to components for user interface, compilers, neural networks, renderers for virtual reality, etc. All of this is out there, open source. **You can dig into the source code and explore this concentrated knowledge**!
 There's so much wisdom there, staying a few clicks away from us!
 I've read the source code of hundreds of projects, from components for user interface to compilers and source code optimizers.
 For me, this has always been one of the best ways to learn.

 In fact, I learned a lot about interpreters from the implementation of the AngularJS' expression evaluator.
-From AngularJS I learned so many things that in the end I wrote my publication "[AngularJS in Patterns](https://github.com/mgechev/angularjs-in-patterns)" which got a lot of popularity in the community.
+From AngularJS I learned so many things that in the end I wrote my publication "[AngularJS in Patterns](https://github.com/mgechev/angularjs-in-patterns)" which got a lot of visibility in the community.
 It got translated into Chinese, Japanese, Russian and French.
 Later, I learned more about type systems from the TypeScript's type checker.
 And these are only two examples of extremely high-quality software written by Google and Microsoft, publicly available!

 A lot of people learn best when they see the abstract theoretical concepts applied in practice.
 Well, good news!
 Everything you've studied in your computer science degree has already been applied in projects which source code is published on [GitHub](https://github.com/)!